EagleEye-xdata/Pass_guess_/README.md

 🧰 Modules & Libraries Used

--random
+->random
 Used to randomly select a secret word from the word list.
 Also used to randomly reveal unrevealed letters during hints.

--time
+->time
 Used to track gameplay duration, by capturing the start and end timestamps of a session.

 💡 Concepts & Features Implemented

--Conditional logic and loops
+->Conditional logic and loops

--Functions for modular design
+->Functions for modular design

--Dynamic difficulty scaling
+->Dynamic difficulty scaling

--User input validation
+->User input validation

--List and string manipulation
+->List and string manipulation

--Hint logic similar to Wordle (with custom feedback: correct, present, or missing)
+->Hint logic similar to Wordle (with custom feedback: correct, present, or missing)

--Replay loop for continuous gaming fun
+->Replay loop for continuous gaming fun